"Disability certification" has the meaning given to that term under Section 529A of the Internal Revenue Code.

 "Participation agreement" means an agreement to participate in the ABLE account plan between an account owner and the State, through its agencies and the State Treasurer.

 "Qualified disability expenses" has the meaning given to that term under Section 529A of the Internal Revenue Code.

 "Qualified withdrawal" or "qualified distribution" means a withdrawal from an ABLE account to pay the qualified disability expenses of the beneficiary of the account.

 (b) Establishment of the ABLE Program.
 The "Achieving a Better Life Experience" or "ABLE" account program is hereby created and shall be administered by the State Treasurer.
-The purpose of the ABLE plan is to encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life, and to provide secure funding for disability-related expenses on behalf of designated beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, federal and State medical and disability insurance, the beneficiary's employment, and other sources.
+The purpose of the ABLE program is to encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life, and to provide secure funding for disability-related expenses on behalf of designated beneficiaries with disabilities that will supplement, but not supplant, benefits provided through private insurance, federal and State medical and disability insurance, the beneficiary's employment, and other sources.
 Under the plan, a person may make contributions to an ABLE account to meet the qualified disability expenses of the designated beneficiary of the account.
 The plan must be operated as an accounts-type plan that permits persons to save for qualified disability expenses incurred by or on behalf of an eligible individual.